kdhillon/Besiege/README.md

 Download and play the beta version here: http://princeton.edu/~kdhillon/besiege

 Map:
-Besiege's island map is procedurally generated for each playthrough, using Voronoi graphs, Delaunay triangulation, and Perlin noise functions, in a Java based off the methods described here: http://www-cs-students.stanford.edu/~amitp/game-programming/polygon-map-generation/ The map is populated with over 100 cities, castles and villages, hundreds of armies, and plenty for the player to explore.
+Chieftain's island map is procedurally generated for each playthrough, using Voronoi graphs, Delaunay triangulation, and Perlin noise functions, in a Java based off the methods described here: http://www-cs-students.stanford.edu/~amitp/game-programming/polygon-map-generation/ The map is populated with over 100 cities, castles and villages, hundreds of armies, and plenty for the player to explore.